RavenSystem/AsusWRT-Merlin/README.md

 If your router has a SWAP file installed by [AMTM](https://diversion.ch), you can check and customize it.

-To check, run it and see value:
+To check it, run this command and see value:
 ```shell
 cat /proc/sys/vm/swappiness
 ```